cameronelliott/deadsfu.com.old/content/docs/tutorials/quickstart.md

 ---
 title: "Quickstart"
-description: "How to install sfu1."
+description: "How to install DeadSFU."
-lead: "How to install sfu1."
+lead: "How to install DeadSFU."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false